ryanshane/ChickenShed/README.md

 - Can recover from wifi chip reboots or network disruption
 - Flash LED every few seconds to indicate that the door is closed
 - Fox proof: Can’t be pushed open while closed
-- Automatically operated by a script
+- Automatically operated by a script (open 30 minutes after sunrise, close at sunset based on your location)
 - Email alerts for open/closes, failures, water low and water empty
 - Can be exposed over the internet via VPN